AndrewVershinin/SBA-320-React-App/README.md

 Your application must meet these requirements to pass (this it your Minimum Viable Product):

-1. Built with HTML, CSS, JavaScript, REACT, and Redux Toolkit.
+1. Built with HTML, CSS, JavaScript, REACT.
 2. Hosted on Heroku or Netlify.
 3. Frequent commits to GitHub.
 4. A README.md file in your GitHub repository with: